flipperdevices/flipperzero-firmware/examples/zephyr_example/README.md

 ## Overview

-This sample code demonstrates how to flash ESP32/ESP32-S2/ESP8266 from another (host) MCU using esp_serial_flash component API.
-In this case, ESP32 is also used as host MCU.
+This sample code demonstrates how to flash an Espressif SoC from another (host) MCU using esp_serial_flash component API.
+In this case, the ESP32 is used as host MCU.
 Binaries to be flashed from host MCU to another Espressif SoC can be found in `binaries` folder and are converted into C-array during build process.